AndrewSC208/port4/README.md

 			c.
 Education:

 SKILLS:
-	1. Add charts.js (donuts).
+	1. DONE ++: Add charts.js (donuts). :++
+		a.
+Style charts in skills section.
+		b.
+Add correct values.
+		c. remove legend.
-	2. Add list of skills from portfolio.
+	2. PLACEHOLDER ADDED ++ Add list of skills from portfolio. ++ JUST NEEDS STYLING
 	3. Add download button for my resume.
+	4. Intro blurb of why I have taylored my skills in the direction that I have.

 PORTFOLIO:
 	1. Add thumbnails of portfolio websites.